Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

 with various advanced layout options, like justifying and frames.
 By default, letters are just flat filled surfaces, exactly like any closed 2D curve.
-But, just like *Curves*, you can extrude them, and apply :doc:`modifiers</modeling/modifiers/introduction>` to them (to make them :doc:`follow a curve</modeling/modifiers/deform/curve>` e.g.).
+But, just like *Curves*, you can extrude them, and apply :doc:`modifiers </modeling/modifiers/introduction>` to them (e.g. to make them :doc:`follow a curve </modeling/modifiers/deform/curve>`).

 .. tip::

-   You can convert a *Text* object, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in *Object* mode.
+   You can convert a *Text* object, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in Object Mode.

 .. note::

-   A maximum of 50000 characters is allowed per text object.
+   A maximum of 50,000 characters is allowed per text object.
 However, be forewarned that the more characters a single text object has, the slower the object will respond interactively.